fabiandev/sbnc/README.md

 ## Quickstart

 Please note, that the quick start only covers the very basics of sbnc.
-There is much more to know and a lot of possibilities.
+There is much more to know and a lot of settings you may change.
 This readme will be updated within the next weeks with more details.

 #### Include the class